-Since our theorem applies to arbitrary starting states, it applies to the case that the initial state is encoded in a good quantum error-correcting code, or is some sort of "magic state" [23, 24].
-Also in these case, the computation becomes essentially independent of the input after sufficiently many levels.
+Note that since our theorem applies to arbitrary starting states, it in particular applies to the case that the initial state is encoded in some good quantum error-correcting code, or that it is some sort of "magic state" [7, 20].
+In all these cases, our theorem shows that the computation becomes essentially independent of the input after sufficiently many levels.

-Finally, it is interesting to note that our bound on the threshold behaves like $1 - \Theta(1/\sqrt{k})$.
-This matches what is known for classical circuits [25, 26], and therefore probably represents the correct asymptotic behavior.
-Previous bounds only achieved an asymptotic behavior of $1 - \Theta(1/k)$ [20].
+Finally, it is interesting to note that our bound on the threshold behaves like $1 - \Theta(1/\sqrt{k})$ .
+This matches what is known for classical circuits [10, 11], and therefore probably represents the correct asymptotic behavior.
+Previous bounds only achieved an asymptotic behavior of $1 - \Theta(1/k)$ [19].

 Techniques.
-We believe that a main part of our contribution is introducing a new technique for obtaining upper bounds on the fault-tolerance threshold.
+We believe that a main part of our contribution is introducing a new technique for obtaining upper bounds on the fault-tolerant threshold.
 Namely, we use a Pauli basis decomposition in order to track the state of the computation.
-A finer analysis of the Pauli coefficients might improve the bounds we achieve here, and possibly obtain bounds for other computational models.
+We believe this framework will be useful also for further analysis of quantum fault-tolerance.
+A finer analysis of the Pauli coefficients might improve the bounds we achieve here, and possibly obtain bounds that are tailored to other computational models.

 Related work.
-The work most closely related to ours is that of Razborov [20].
-There, he proves an upper bound of $\varepsilon_k = 1-1/k$ on the fault-tolerance threshold.
+The work most closely related to ours is that of Razborov [19].
+There, he proves an upper bound of $\varepsilon_k = 1 - 1/k$ on the fault-tolerant threshold.
 On one hand, his result is stronger than ours as it allows arbitrary k-qubit gates and not just mixtures of unitaries.
-Razborov also has a second result, namely the trace distance between the two states obtained by applying the circuit to starting states ρ and τ , respectively, is upper bounded by $n2^{-\Omega(T)}$.
-Hence even the results of arbitrary n-qubit measurement on the full final state become essentially independent of the initial state after $T = O(\log n)$ levels.
+Razborov also has a second result, namely the trace distance between the two states obtained by applying the circuit to starting states $\rho$ and $\tau$ , respectively, goes down as $n2^{-\Omega(T)}$ with the number of levels T. Hence even the results of an arbitrary n-qubit measurement on the full final state become essentially independent of the initial state after $T = O(\log n)$ levels.
 On the other hand, the value of our bound is better for all values of k, and we also allow essentially noise-free one-qubit gates.
 Hence the two results are incomparable.
 Razborov's proof is based on tracking how the trace distance evolves during the computation.
-Our proof is similar in flavor, but instead of working with the trace distance, we work with the Frobenius distance (since it can easily be expressed in terms of the Pauli decomposition).
+Our proof is similar in flavor, but instead of working with the trace distance, we work with the Frobenius distance (since it can be easily expressed in terms of the Pauli decomposition).

-Buhrman et al. [19] show that classical circuits can efficiently simulate any quantum circuit that consists of perfect, noise-free stabilizer operations (meaning Clifford gates (Hadamard, phase gate, CNOT), preparations of states in the computational basis, and measurements in the computational basis) and arbitrary one-qubit unitary gates that are followed by 45.3% depolarizing noise.
-Hence such circuits are not significantly more powerful than classical circuits.5 This result is incomparable to ours: the noise models and the set of allowed gates are different (and we feel ours is more realistic).
+Buhrman et al. [9] show that classical circuits can efficiently simulate any quantum circuit that consists of perfect, noise-free stabilizer operations (meaning Clifford gates (Hadamard, phase gate, CNOT), preparations of states in the computational basis, and measurements in the computational basis) and arbitrary one-qubit unitary gates that are followed by 45.3% depolarizing noise.
+Hence such circuits are not significantly more powerful than classical circuits.
+This result is incomparable to ours: the noise models and the set of allowed gates are different (and we feel ours is more realistic).
 In particular, in our case noise hits the qubits going into the k-qubit gates but barely affects the one-qubit gates, while in their case the noise only hits the non-Clifford one-qubit unitaries.